 Working Autumn Weeds

-An overlooked fall walleye tactic is trolling above weedbeds at night, when the fish may switch from suspending or holding near structure to cruise through shallow weedbeds seeking minnows.
+An overlooked fall walleye tactic is trolling above weedbeds at night, when the fish may switch from suspending or holding near structure to cruise through shallow weedbeds to seek minnows.
 To intercept these active fish, look for shoreline flats and shelves that still hold beds of cabbage and then troll crankbaits mimicking the size and shape of the forage fish back and forth over the weeds.
 Walleye will often cruise deeper weed edges in the mornings and evenings, following baitfish doing the same.

-In the absence of weeds, shallow rock reefs, riprap along dam faces and causeways, breakwaters, wood pilings, and the like offer options to vegetation worth trolling over this time of year, especially if they are near deep water where the walleye may hang out during the day, then move over to feed as light diminishes.
+In the absence of weeds, shallow rock reefs, riprap along dam faces and causeways, breakwaters, wood pilings and the like offer options to vegetation worth trolling over this time of year, especially if they are near deep water where the walleye may hang out during the day, then move over to feed as light diminishes.
 You can also work your boat close using an electric motor and cast to such structure to hook up with active autumn walleye.

 Captain Lee highlights Captain Cahlik

 Captain Mark Cahlik of Port Clinton, Ohio, is a veteran at intercepting Great Lakes walleye during the fall migration on Lake Erie.
-Cahlik and his crew run several charter boats that specialize in low-light fishing this time of year, and he offers excellent full-service, condo-style quarters for his anglers onsite to boot.
+Cahlik and his crew run several charter boats that specialize in low-light fishing this time of year, and he offers excellent full-service, condo-style quarters for his anglers on-site to boot.